KathiSa/climateindoorsimulation/ProgramStart.md

 ![Figg.
 1](images/ProgramStartFB7.PNG)

-Frontend is started.
+Your frontend has been started.
 Now you can open [http://localhost:100/](http://localhost:100/) in your browser and use the frontend to run a simulation.

 # Start Program with Linux